mkimhj/banji/README.md

 If you have any trouble installing, feel free to reach out, more details for setting up on a mac can be found here: https://aaroneiche.com/2016/06/01/programming-an-nrf52-on-a-mac/

+## Troubleshooting

+If you get a compilation error like *implicit def
+- copy nrfx_spis_patch.h into nrfx_spis.h inside sdk

 ## License
 This project is under the GNU General Public License v3.0.
 See the COPYING file for the full license text.